 The written Extra/Intra Oral Assessment Objective Structured Clinical Examination (OSCE) is a 16-question written test performed on a tablet.
 This exam may be given after the Candidate Q and A period.
 The OSCE is a (15) minute timed exam.
-You will receive a confirmation stating when the Q and A / OSCE / DCTP session will be scheduled.
+You will receive a confirmation stating when the Q and A / OSCE session will be scheduled.

 FLEX-TIME SCHEDULE: Time blocks have been designated for each portion of the simulated patient procedures.
-Every candidate is allowed a maximum of 2.5 hours for the Endodontic Exam, 4 hours for the Prosthodontic Exam, 2 hours for the clinical Perio Exam, and 4 hours for the Restorative Exam.
-Should candidates complete an examination part early, they can take a short break and then begin their next part by checking in with the Clinic Floor Examiner who will assign a start and finish time.
-Beginning the next part early does NOT increase the maximum time allowed for each part as indicated above.
+Should candidates complete their primary dentition procedures early, they can take a short break and then begin their permanent dentition procedures by checking in with the Clinic Floor Examiner who will assign a start and finish time.
+Beginning procedures early does NOT increase the maximum time allowed as indicated above.